MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 Apps that use kit components can't be built outside of a solution, and they must be imported and exported as part of solutions.

 - During development, build apps that use Creator Kit components in their own separate, unmanaged solution.
-- When deploying an app that includes the components, make sure the Creator Kit (managed solution) is already installed in the target environment.
+- When deploying an app that includes the components, the `CreatorKitCore` (managed solution) must be installed in the target environment before dependent solutions are imported.

 For more information and general guidance, go to [solution import troubleshooting tips](/troubleshoot/dynamics-365/sales/troubleshoot-solution-import-errors-in-dynamics-365).